nyxpirientity/ovr-penguin/README.md

 - pipewire ~ for receiving locally streamed data, such as screencast data
 - glad/opengl ~ currently used for uploading texture data to the gpu for OpenVR to read
 - glfw ~ for opening a OpenGL context
-- openvr ~ it's the OpenVR api, of course this depends on it
+- openvr ~ this is an OpenVR overlay, of course this depends on it

 ## Build System
 ovr-penguin uses CMake for building, currently only presets for Clang have been created.
 No extra steps beyond basic CMake usage should be necessary.